 By Barbara Trainin Blank

-Barbara Trainin Blank is a journalist, playwright, and co-author of What to Do About Mama: A Guide to Caring for Aging Family Members (Sunbury Press).
+Barbara Trainin Blank is a freelance journalist based in suburban Washington, D.C., and author of What to Do about Mama?: A Guide to Caring for Aging Family Members. ___________________